andreimerlescu/andreimerlescu/README.md

 I'm a unicorn. 🦄

 "I used two different AI systems to research you today.
 One of them fabricated a damaging narrative about you that had no factual basis.
 I caught it, pushed back, and verified independently.
-The other one helped me actually understand who you are and what you've built." - Anonymous
+The other one helped me actually understand who you are and what you've built." - Ryan

 | Qualification | Experience |
 |--------|--------|